The Nativity Scene: A Timeless Symbol of Christmas

 Animals, too, play a significant role in the nativity scene.
 Donkeys, camels, oxen, and sheep are commonly included, representing the humble setting of Jesus’s birth and the connection to the natural world.

-Finally, an angel often appears above the scene, proclaiming “Glory to God in the highest,” a reminder of the divine significance of the event.
+Finally, an angel often appears above the scene, proclaiming, “Glory to God in the highest,” a reminder of the event’s divine significance.

 Creating Your Own Nativity

-- Wooden Nativity with Cardboard Figures: This simple project is perfect for children to participate in.
+• Wooden Nativity with Cardboard Figures: This simple project is perfect for children.
 Craft a wooden stable and decorate it with cardboard cutouts of the nativity figures.
 Let your kids’ imaginations run wild as they personalize their creations!

-- Paper Nativity: Cut out figures from colorful paper or cardstock and arrange them on a tabletop or mantelpiece.
+• Paper Nativity: Cut out figures from colourful paper or cardstock and arrange them on a tabletop or mantelpiece.

-No matter how you choose to celebrate, let the nativity scene be a reminder of the true meaning of Christmas.
+No matter how you choose to celebrate, let the nativity scene remind you of the true meaning of Christmas.
 May it inspire you to embrace the spirit of giving, compassion, and love this holiday season and beyond.

 DIY Cardboard Nativity scene